glblcd/material/intro-to-linux/PITCHME.md

 ##### 2024
 ![Global Code](/assets/img/GC_Logo_artwork_RGB-LOGO_colour_SMALL.png)

 ---
+The computer is one of the most important inventions of the 20th century.
+Everything seems to run on computers now.
+But the hardware we think of as the “computer” is nothing without an interface between computer users and the hardware, which is where the operating system comes in.

 ## What is Linux ?
 Linux is an open source operating system (OS).

 A good start to the class would be asking the students if they know what Linux is, although they may be quiet at first, we found that the more engaging a class is, the more keen they are to learn too.

-* What are other famous open source operating systems?
 * What is an operating system?
+    * most important software on your computer, allow us to communicate with a computer without knowing how to speak the computer's language
 * What does an operating system do?
+    * Process scheduling, memory, device and file management, security)
+* What are other famous open source operating systems?
 * Do they use an OS?

-Every Linux-based OS involves the Linux kernel.
+Every Linux-based OS involves the `Linux Kernel`.

 That's the main component of the Linux operating system, communicates between a computer's hardware and its processes.